 Toilets are essential to your comfort on the road.
-Yet with so many technologies and features to choose from, selecting the perfect toilet for your recreational vehicle (RV) can be confusing!
-So before you spend a penny, have a read of our guide and understand the options available:
+Yet with so many technologies and features to choose from, selecting the perfect toilet for your recreational vehicle (motorhome) can be confusing!
+We’ve put together this guide to assist you in making the right choice for you and your motorhome:

 If you have a large motorhome and would like more than one toilet, then you’ll appreciate a vacuum or macerator toilet as a second unit.
 These toilets don’t need to be positioned directly above the waste holding tank.
 Instead, effluent is pumped through a sanitation hose to the tank up to 50 ft (15 m) away – giving you a wider choice of installation location.